0xFireball/FcChip/architecture.md

 ### Memory
 - `ldr R` - load data in memory into R
 - `ldr R` - load data in memory into R

+### Stack
+- `push R` - push R to the stack (increments stack pointer by 2)
+- `pop R` - pop R from the stack (decrements stack pointer by 2)
+- `call L/A` - push the current program counter incremented by 2 (size of call instruction) to the stack and jump to address
+- `ret` - pop the program counter from the stack and jump

 ## Memory addressing